dray01/dsphinx/_posts/codelab_Anthos_sample.rst

 I'm lucky enough to be working with both the product teams and Google's customers gaining new insights everyday on how to successfully take these platforms from pilots to production.
 I'm delighted to share details of the platform with the wider community.

-For those who are not familiar, Anthos is a relatively new product/platform from Google Cloud.
+For those who are not familiar, Anthos is a software platfrom available from Google.
+This platform enables Google's customers to build secure, scalable solutions that can be places on-prem, in GCP or other clouds.
+Giving customers the abaility to place services where it makes sense whilst gaining a consistent way to design, deploy, secure, operate and scale no matter the location.
 It's unique as it brings together a number of projects from the OSS community (which Google actively contributes heavily) into a supported, enterprise ready platform to architect, deploy and operate distributed applications in GCP, on-prem and other clouds.
 This also provides our customers with choice.
 As the fundamentals are build on OSS this provides a way to build an enterprise platform whilst vendor reducing lock in.